STX Entertainment: STX Television

-The television division's first project was the 2014 drama-thriller State of Affairs, starring Katherine Heigl and Alfre Woodard.
+The television division's first project was the 2014 drama-thriller State of Affairs.
 The 13-episode series was developed by STX TV (as it is stylized) and sold to NBC.
 In 2015, STX TV produced the NBC pilot Problem Child, based on the 1990 film of the same name.

 In April 2016, STX TV expanded into unscripted and reality content, hiring veteran TV producer Jason Goldberg.
 A few months later, the variety show Number One Surprise launched, which was the first TV series created by a US-based company specifically for broadcast in China.
 The series premiere in November 2016 on Hunan TV, a Chinese TV station, along with digital platforms Mango TV and PPTV, was viewed nearly 300 million times, and by January 2017 it was the #1 show in China with over 1 billion views.

 In May 2017, STX TV announced it had acquired the first TV project from Kevin Kwan, author of Crazy Rich Asians.
 In August 2018, Amazon Studios gave a script-to-series order for the untitled project, a globe-hopping drama set in Hong Kong, about a powerful family and their business empire.
 In July 2017, E! greenlit the reality series The Platinum Life, produced by STX TV and Tower 2 Productions.
 In November 2017, STX TV announced its first scripted show Valley of the Boom, a six-part docudrama series about the 1990s tech boom from showrunner and director Matthew Carnahan and executive producer Arianna Huffington.
 The show airs on NatGeo, with STX distributing in China.
 It premiered on January 13, 2019.
 STX Television produced season 23 of True Life, which aired on MTV in 2017.
 The company also produced the docuseries A Little Too Farr, following American country singer-songwriter Tyler Farr, which premiered on Verizon's go90 streaming service.
 In February 2018, Fox and STX TV announced that it is developing an unscripted series based on its film Bad Moms.
 In April 2018, Mother Media Group, founded by former Endemol Shine and 20th Century Fox executives, signed a first-look deal with STX TV.
-Under the pact, the companies will collaborate to create, produce and distribute unscripted and hybrid series.
+Under the pact, the companies will collaborate to create, produce, and distribute unscripted and hybrid series.

-In 2018, it was reported that Netflix gave a six-episode series order to STX TV's hybrid docudrama miniseries Ottoman Rising, which tells the story of Mehmed the Conqueror; later retitled Rise of Empires: Ottoman, it premiered on Netflix on January 24, 2020.
-It was also announced that YouTube Red will produce a TV spinoff based on STX's 2016 film The Edge of Seventeen, with an entirely new cast.
+In 2018, it was reported that Netflix gave a six-episode series order for STX TV's hybrid docudrama miniseries Ottoman Rising, which tells the story of Mehmed the Conqueror; later retitled Rise of Empires: Ottoman, it premiered on Netflix on January 24, 2020.
+It was also announced that YouTube Red would produce a TV spinoff based on STX's 2016 film The Edge of Seventeen, with an entirely new cast.